hoanb1/ground-station/README.md

 *   **FFT Processor** consumes IQ for spectrum display
 *   **FM Demodulator** consumes IQ for real-time audio output

+> **Note:** The current signal demodulator implementations (FM, AM, SSB) were developed with assistance from Claude AI (Anthropic) to handle the complex digital signal processing algorithms.
+These components are clearly marked in the source code and are licensed under GPL-3.0 like the rest of the project.

 ## Getting Started

 ### Prerequisites